 The Community Response

-These organizations play a key role in helping to coordinate solutions to the technical and security challenges faced by the networks that make up the Internet.
-They also make ideal development partners, for the delivery of training and capacity building for network engineers and others in the Internet community.
+These organizations play a key role in helping to coordinate solutions to the technical and security challenges faced by the networks that make up the Internet in the Asia Pacific.
+They also make ideal partners for the delivery of training and capacity building for network engineers and others in the Internet community.

 The APNIC Response

-APNIC serves 56 economies in the Asia Pacific region that together account for more than half of the world’s population, and where the vast majority of global Internet development activity will occur in the years ahead.
-We support over 10,000 ISPs and other network operators, who together are building and maintaining the region’s Internet infrastructure.
+Serving 56 economies in the Asia Pacific that together account for more than half of the world’s population, and where most of global Internet development activity will occur in the years ahead, APNIC supports over 13,000 ISPs and other network operators, who together are building and maintaining the region’s Internet infrastructure.